jenkinsci/jfr-action-doc/docs/user-guide/demo.md

 ---

 # A small demo about how to use these actions
-The [Demo project](https://github.com/Cr1t-GYM/JekinsTest) can teach you how to build a SpringBoot project with these actions.
+The [Demo project](https://github.com/jenkinsci/jfr-action-demo) can teach you how to use these actions.